 The other type of climbing grouped under sport climbing is trad climbing, which is beyond this article’s scope.
 Just know that trad climbing takes incredible knowledge and experience and is only performed outside.

 Unlike top rope belaying, where the belayer’s responsibility is to take up the excess slack in the rope, a lead belayer manages slack for the climber.
 Since the rope moves up the wall with the climber, the belayer must slide the rope through the belay device so the climber can advance or pull the cord back/take slack if needed.
 The lack of a double-wrapped top anchor also means less friction between the belayer and the climber.
 Thus you want to avoid or mitigate situations where a climber weighs much more or much less than the belayer and takes a fall.
 When climbers fall on lead belay, they can fall up to twice the distance between them and the last place they clipped in.
 So this can result in some big falls (or whippers)!

 So What’s the Big Difference Between Lead and Top Rope Climbing?

 So what’s the next step?
 Start watching climbers at the gym!
 Note which ones are top-roping and lead belaying, and feel free to ask questions to climbers and staff.
 Use the internet for other videos and tutorials (note–you may see various lead climbing/belaying methods).
-When you’re ready to take the plunge, check to see if your local climbing gym offers a lead climbing class.
+When you’re ready to take the plunge, see if your local climbing gym offers a lead climbing class.
 The hands-on experience with a trained professional will guide you in a step-by-step learning process and is invaluable to the first-timer.